OfficeDev/VBA-content/README.md

 To open the CHM file, double-click the file in Windows Explorer at the disk location where you saved it.

-### Troubleshooting: If No Content is Shown When You Open the CHM file
+### Troubleshooting: The CHM file must be on your local drive.
+If No Content is Shown When You Open the CHM file
 <b>Note:</b> If the reading pane is empty when you select a node in the help file’s table of contents, do the following to resolve the issue:

 1. Close the CHM file.